axeon-software/Babylon_Runtime/docs/json-syntax.md

   }
 }
 ```
   - level up: suppose a param is composed of params, like a color in red, green & blue.
-Too easy, same rules :
+Too easy, same rules:

 ```javascript
 {